Wednesday, July 23, 2014

 To the Editor:

 Just in time for the new school year, Stevens Middle School has answered the pleas of local families by providing an affordable, quality afterschool program for students in grades six to eight.
-The demand for supervised afterschool programs is great.
-More than 28 million school-age children have either their only parent or both parents working outside the home, and 15.1 million "latchkey children" go home after school each day to a house with no adult supervision, and without the opportunities to learn that afterschool programs can provide.
+The demand for supervised afterschool programs is great—millions of school-age children have either their only parent or both parents working outside the home, and 11.3 million "latchkey children" go home after school each day to a house with no adult supervision, and without the opportunities to learn that afterschool programs can provide.

 Afterschool programs provide that needed alternative, while helping children with their studies and providing a range of enrichment activities.
 Just For Kids provides three hours of supervised afterschool activities, including homework assistance, arts and crafts, and recreation.
 Rivertowne Student Success is proud to take a leadership role in the burgeoning afterschool movement, and excited about the chance to provide our children with a positive afternoon alternative to the streets.